Zhao Erfeng: Capture and death

+After battling the rebels on 22 December 1911 Zhao was captured and beheaded by Chinese Republican Revolutionary forces who were intent on overthrowing the Qing dynasty.

 Before his death, Zhao attempted to convene frontier Qing troops on the Sichuan-Tibetan border to Chengdu.
 He himself, on the other hand, made compromises to the republican forces as if he would concede his power without violence.
 When the Qing reinforcement from Ya'an approached Chengdu, the head of the republican forces Yin Changheng ordered Zhao's execution.

 Zhao Erfeng was the younger brother of Zhao Erxun, who was also an important figure in the final years of the Qing Empire.

 Controversies

 Zhao's ruthless rule was criticized by later generations.
 He played an antagonistic role during the Railway Protection Movement and the Miao rebellion in Yongning.
 Like in Tibet, he massacred unarmed civilians.
 Both Republic of China and People's Republic of China had fairly negative official comments about Zhao Erfeng, naming him a butcher and homicidal maniac.

 Zhao's personal conviction was to transform the region of Kham into a province directly administrated by central government.
 He planned to unify Sichuan, Kham and Ü-Tsang into a single administrative district in order to counter British influence in the region as well as on the Dalai Lama.
-The bureaucratization of native officers, a policy carried out by Later Ming dynasty and Qing dynasty which deprives the political power of native officers in south western China, was the method Zhao applied to the region of Kham.
+In Kham, Zhao employed the bureaucratization of native officers, more commonly known by its Chinese name of kai-t'u kuei-liu, which was a policy carried out by Later Ming dynasty and Qing dynasty depriving local native chieftains, or t'u-ssŭ of their political power.
 Consequently, an elimination of Tibetan native rulers in Batang and Litang was implemented.
 By the end of his Tibetan campaign, China was able to seize the region of Kham.
 However, the control established by Zhao was only temporary.
 After the fall of Qing dynasty, Tibetans regained the control of most of the lands conquered by Zhao Erfeng.
 In 1912, after Zhao's death, Chinese troops were removed from Tibet in the face of a Tibetan rebellion.

 Some historians consider Zhao's Tibetan years as the first Chinese attempt to assimilate Tibet into a regular Chinese province.
 This means a removal of the Tibetan clergy class from their powerful status and a Han Chinese colonization of Tibet.

 The aftermath of Zhao's Tibetan expedition caused the region of Kham to become a centre of Tibetan nationalism.
-In the following years, Lhasa's attempt of unifying Amdo, Kham and Ü-Tsang into the greater Tibet stagnated due to Kham's demand for more power in the Tibetan regime.
-The Annexation of Tibet by the People's Republic of China in 1951 eventually ruled out the possibilities of an independent Tibetan nation.
+In the following years, Lhasa's attempt of unifying Amdo, Kham and Ü-Tsang into a greater Tibet stagnated due to Kham's demand for more power in the Tibetan regime.